UTDNebula/website/docs/about/meetings.md

 | Marketing and Outreach Committee | Once per week          | TBD                   | TBD         |
 | Guide Content Team               | About thrice per month | TBD                   | TBD         |

-- Product Council meetings discuss alignment of Project Nebula's products, considering the needs of external stakeholders.
+- Product Council meetings discuss alignment of Nebula Labs's products, considering the needs of external stakeholders.
-- Design meetings are for ensuring consistency of Project Nebula brand and to get feedback on works in progress.
+- Design meetings are for ensuring consistency of Nebula Labs brand and to get feedback on works in progress.
-- Engineering committee meetings are largely trainings and teach-ins for technical topics or discussions about development issues for Project Nebula maintainers.
+- Engineering committee meetings are largely trainings and teach-ins for technical topics or discussions about development issues for Nebula Labs maintainers.

 ## Socials